 Graduate Certificates are a linked series of approved graduate-level courses, which constitute a coherent body of study within a discipline.
-Sociology students are encouraged to consider certificate programs that overlap with sociology courses, such as the Gender, Race, and Nations Graduate certificate; the Graduate Certificate in Sustainable Food Systems; Certificate of Innovation in College Teaching; and the Sustainability Graduate Certificate.
+Sociology students are encouraged to consider certificate programs that overlap with sociology courses, such as the Gender, Race, and Nations Graduate certificate; the Graduate Certificate in Sustainable Food Systems; and the Sustainability Graduate Certificate.
 Students can count courses towards both a graduate certificate and a sociology degree.